The Henry Williamson Society

-NEW! — We have almost finished the conversion of our publications to e-books, both as a means of keeping available out of print titles and to attract readers who possess Kindles, Nook and Kobi readers, iPads, tablets etc., and who enjoy taking their library with them wherever they are.
-Nineteen of the e-books are now available, just click on the E-books button on our main menu bar for full details and descriptions of individual titles.
+NEW! — We have finished the conversion of our all publications to e-books, both as a means of keeping available out of print titles and to attract readers who possess Kindles, Nook and Kobi readers, iPads, tablets etc., and who enjoy taking their library with them wherever they are.
+Twenty e-books are now available, just click on the E-books button on our main menu bar for full details and descriptions of individual titles - or go to Amazon.

 November 2012 — The Tarka Challenge!
 It has just come to our notice that eight-year-old Rudi, whose favourite book is Tarka the Otter, has set himself the challenge of actually seeing, and if possible photographing, all the animals listed in the book, which he has counted as comprising 89 birds, 54 land-based animals, 120 plants and 56 aquatic organisms.
 This young naturalist began his challenge at the beginning of 2012, and has built up an impressive list of sightings.
 How is he doing?
 Follow his progress on his blog!